SEASONAL NATURALIST PROGRAM - Now accepting applications!

 - Cross-country ski experience is a plus but much can be learned at Trees For Tomorrow.

-- Recent college graduates preferred, but minimum age of students at the junior or senior level of college.
-Well-qualified applicants will have backgrounds in biology, environmental education, natural resources, outdoor recreation, or other natural sciences.
-Career changers are encouraged to apply.
+- Well-qualified applicants will have backgrounds in biology, environmental education, natural resources, outdoor recreation, or other natural sciences.

 - Minimum of First Aid/CPR certification valid through employment term.